kevinmutwiri/soft-skills/week4/writingFoundations.md

 3. Conflict - If everything is smooth sailing, nobody cares, Add conflict before getting to your answer
 4. Tension - Build tension by making the answer feel uncertain to make a satisfying ending
 5. Answer

+## Outline Worksheet

+five simple steps to outline a presentation:

+- Tease your idea through a creative story or a similar approach.
+- Tell them what you will talk about (preview).
+- Walk through each topic.
+- Review what you talked about.
+- Include a call to action.

+If you still don’t know where to start, don’t worry.
+The video also mentioned that there are approximately 26 ways to outline a presentation.
+[This Worksheet](https://drive.google.com/file/d/1kj3S7YYXbfhBAciXj4--qfe35FQc2O-B/view?usp=drive_link) presents another simple method you can follow.
+It only asks for 3 elements: an Opening, Body, and Closing.
+Take a look and add it to your toolkit of resources.
+Use it to help you create a first draft for yourself!